 So who should win, and who will?

 In terms of celebrating America, something that usually goes down well with the judges, Lincoln wins hands-down.
-Already lionised as a visionary humanitarian and national saint, Steven Spielberg’s movie uses a powerhouse performance by the go-to man for such things, Daniel Day-Lewis, to further ingrain Abraham Lincoln as not just a political hero, but a cinematic icon.
+Already lionized as a visionary humanitarian and national saint, Steven Spielberg’s movie uses a powerhouse performance by the go-to man for such things, Daniel Day-Lewis, to further ingrain Abraham Lincoln as not just a political hero, but a cinematic icon.
 Unfortunately, it’s in the cinematic category where it falls a little flat.
-In a year when Django Unchained came and ripped apart our concept of historical drama, it would seem somehow regressive if Lincoln, another tried-and-tested historical epic, was chosen ahead of a field of innovators.
+In a year when Django Unchained came and ripped apart our concept of historical drama, it would seem somehow regressive if Lincoln, another tried-and-tested historical epic, was chosen ahead of a field of innovators at this years Oscars ceremony.
 That’s not to say it won’t win, it just shouldn’t.